 full-time parents, and many other "day jobs" represented in our

-section—is also invigorated by a steady stream of University music
+section, is also invigorated by a steady stream of University

 moving on to graduate study or other professional positions.

 DeMain's first season as Music Director marked not only a new face at the helm, but a thorough reconstruction of the organization.
-The Madison Civic Music Association had been instituted in 1925 to sponsor public concerts, and since 1926, it had served as the umbrella association that administered the Madison Civic Symphony (later Madison Symphony Orchestra), Madison Civic Chorus (Madison Symphony Chorus), Madison Civic Band, and eventually the Madison Opera.
-The Civic Band had long since gone its own way, and the Madison Opera had always maintained a degree of independence from the MCMA, with its own Advisory Board, and budgeting and fundraising that were largely separate from the parent organization.
+The Madison Civic Music Association had been instituted in 1925 to sponsor public concerts, and since 1926, it had served as the umbrella association that administered the Madison Civic Symphony (later Madison Symphony Orchestra), Madison Civic Chorus (Madison Symphony Chorus), and eventually the Madison Opera.
+The Madison Opera had always maintained a degree of independence from the MCMA, with its own Advisory Board, and budgeting and fundraising that were largely separate from the parent organization.
 During the previous season, the MCMA and Opera Boards announced that the two organizations would split.
 The MCMA would officially dissolve, and the two separate organization would divide its resources.
 Under this agreement, which was in place by the time DeMain arrived, the two organizations had incorporated as Madison Symphony Orchestra Inc. (an organization which included the Madison Symphony Chorus) and the Madison Opera.
 Connections remained, however: he MSO and Madison Opera share their Music Director and the MSO remains the exclusive "pit orchestra" for the Opera's productions.

 Taylor's duties as Assistant Conductor go beyond working with the chorus.
 She typically conducts three programs or more each season: typically special programs like "Pops"-oriented subscription concerts, youth concerts, and runouts.
-As "cover conductor"--ready to step in, in case DeMain or a guest conductor is unable to attend a scheduled service--Taylor prepares for all of the orchestra's repertoire each season.
-Shes is also a fixture at rehearsals for subscription concerts, sitting in the hall and providing notes on the orchestra's playing at the final few rehearsals.
+As "cover conductor" - ready to step in, in case DeMain or a guest conductor is unable to attend a scheduled service - Taylor prepares for all of the orchestra's repertoire each season.
+She is also a fixture at rehearsals for subscription concerts, sitting in the hall and providing notes on the orchestra's playing at the final few rehearsals.